survivejs/webpack-book/manuscript/developing_with_webpack/05_composing_configuration.md

 This is one way to decrease the amount of boilerplate fatigue.
 Instead of duplicating similar configuration across multiple projects, you can manage configuration as a dependency.
 This means that as you figure out better ways to perform tasks, all your projects will receive the improvements.

 Each approach comes with its pros and cons.
 I am comfortable with the composition-based approach myself, although I can see merit in others as well.
-In addition to composition, it gives me a fairly limited amount of code to scan through, but it's a good idea to check out how other people do it too.
+In addition to composition, it gives me a limited amount of code to scan through, but it's a good idea to check out how other people do it too.
 You'll find something that works the best based on your tastes.

 Perhaps the biggest problem is that with composition you need to know what you are doing, and it is possible you won't get the composition right the first time around.
 But that's a software engineering problem that goes beyond webpack.
 You can always iterate on the interfaces and find better ones.